qasimyu/simuscop/README.md

-# ngsGCE
+# simuscop
-a novel next-generation sequencing simulator using genomic contexts based error profiles
+a novel tool to reliably Simulate Illumina Sequencing data based on position and Context dependant Profiles